 Q. Which residence do I apply for?

-- If you have applied for a course in Veterinary Sciences: Students applying for an undergraduate Bachelor of Veterinary Science will be considered for accommodation at the Hatfield Campus for the first year of study.
+- If you have applied for a course in The Faculty of Veterinary Sciences: Students applying for an undergraduate Bachelor of Veterinary Science will be considered for accommodation at the Hatfield Campus for the first year of study.
 Students may apply for residence placement at Onderstepoort residence only from the second year of study onwards.
 Students applying for a Diploma in Veterinary Nursing will be considered for placement at Onderstepoort residence once admitted to the program.

 Q. How will I know once a place has been allocated to me?

 A. A placement letter is generated to the email address provided upon application with relevant details of the placement, reservation levy, etc. This placement letter is also available on your UP Student Portal.
-You will also receive a confirmation SMS.

 Q. I have been wait listed for placement, what should I do?